MintMoose/quiz-trivia-site/README.md

 ## What i Learnt

-Using knowledge learnt from other scrimba tutorials.\
 This solo project allowed me to create a react app without a solution given to me at the end.\
-Doing this project reinforced the fundamental concepts of React as i came to the end product from independent research and past knowledge.
+Doing this project reinforced the fundamental concepts of React as i came to the end product from independent research and past knowledge learnt from tutorials.

 ## Improvements

-Correcting the opentdb api data and using css to make the site friendly/dynamic for different devices would finalise this project.
+Correcting the opentdb api data and structured css to make the site friendly/dynamic for different devices would finalise this project.